OTHER WOMEN'S SPORTS

 María Vicente wins the gold medal for heptathlon and triple jump at the European Athletics U18 Championships.

-Carmen Valero collecting the Iberdrola Women and Athletics 2017 Prize.
+Carmen Valero collecting the Iberdrola Women and Athletics 2017 Award.

-On Wednesday, 24 January, the National Sports Council in Madrid was presented the new Iberdrola Women's Athletics League and the Iberdrola La Reina Trophy, both organised by Iberdrola's fresh impetus to women's athletics within the framework of its Women's Universe program.
+On 24 January 2018, the Spanish National Sports Council in Madrid was presented the new Women's Athletics Liga Iberdrola and the Copa de S.M.
+La Reina Iberdrola, both organised by Iberdrola's fresh impetus to women's athletics within the framework of its Women's Universe program.

 Representatives from each of the 16 clubs participating in the Iberdrola Women's Athletics League.
 Video voice transcription (Spanish version) [PDF]